Cell migration in development and disease

 Our current interests:

-- How do collectives maintain their shape and ability to move within confined tissues?
+- How do cell collectives maintain their overall shape and ability to move within the confinement of developing tissues?

-- How do single cells come together and communicate to produce group movement?
+- How do single cells come together as collectives and communicate to produce coordinated group movement?
+And how do cells in collectives stay together while migrating?

 - How do cells break away from epithelia to become migratory?